Linguistic Coaches

 Carmen Silva, M.A.
 Elementary Special Education Teacher

-Erik Quillen, Ed.D, M.S., LMFT, PPS, CWA Director of Education
+Erik Quillen, Ed.D, M.S., LMFT, PPS, CWA Linguistic Coach Instructor

-upon completion of his undergraduate degree from the USC Rossier School of Education, Erik worked as a janitor and leadership conference production manager in order to stay in Los Angeles and follow his dream.
+Upon completion of his undergraduate degree from the USC Rossier School of Education, Erik worked as a janitor and leadership conference production manager in order to stay in Los Angeles and follow his dream.
 After volunteering thousands of hours serving and supporting youth and adults through strengths-based mentoring and coaching, Erik decided to make this calling a career, and completed the three-year Master of Science degree in School-Based Family Counseling and Marriage and Family Therapy through the CSULA Charter College of Education.
-Immediately following graduation he resumed a position as Outreach Therapist with IRL’s Almansor Clinical Services, and within a year had transferred to an on-site therapist role with the Almansor Academy Non-Public School, where he later became a Program Coordinator and in 2015 became the Director.
-In addition to holding an inactive MFT license and a clear Pupil Personnel Services credential in School Counseling with an advanced certification in Child Welfare and Attendance, Erik completed his Doctorate in Educational Leadership through Azusa Pacific University with a dissertation exploring the effects of narrative and stories on the formation of academic identity and educational utility of at-risk students of color who succeeded despite their challenges.
-Erik has also been an instructor for the 10-week Taking Charge for Educators course for five years and has served as a Taking Charge consultant in and out of state.
-Lastly, following a chance AYSO sign-up for his son in 2017, Erik has become a rabid soccer (football) fan, and spends most
+Following graduation, he resumed a position as Outreach Therapist with IRL’s Almansor Clinical Services, and within a year had transferred to an on-site therapist role with the Almansor Academy Non-Public School, where he later became a Program Coordinator and in 2015 became the Director.
+Erik completed his Doctorate in Educational Leadership through Azusa Pacific University with a dissertation exploring the effects of narrative and stories on the formation of academic identity and educational utility of at-risk students of color who succeeded despite their challenges.
+Erik has also been an instructor for the 10-week Taking Charge® for Educators course for five years and has served as a Taking Charge® consultant in and out of state.
+Erik has also become a rabid soccer (football) fan, and spends most of his free time (and fun money) on training, games, equipment and coaching.
+This has nothing to do with his career (yet), but a guy on YouTube said there should be something interesting and personal in your bio, and YouTube is never wrong.

 Erik Sherman, MPH, ASW Program Coordinator

-at Westmoreland Academy.
-In his role, he serves as both a linguistic coach to students diagnosed with autism and related disorders, as well as a support to staff as they grow in their linguistic coaching abilities.
-Erik received his Masters’ Degrees from UCLA, where he studied Clinical Social Work (MSW) and Community Health (MPH).
+In his role at Westmoreland Academy, Erik serves as both a linguistic coach to students diagnosed with autism and related disorders, as well as a support to staff as they grow in their linguistic coaching abilities.
+Erik received his Masters’ Degrees from an accredited university, where he studied Clinical Social Work (MSW) and Community Health (MPH).
 He has ten years of experience working with students that have special educational needs.
 Erik is trained in several evidence-based therapeutic techniques, and been a certified agency trainer for Aggression Replacement Training, Seeking Safety, and Pro-Act.

-received his B.A. in Art and Creative Writing in 1999, and his M.A. in Marriage and Family Counseling in 2006.
-Michael trained in private practice and worked as a therapist at both Almansor Academy and the Mental Health department's Juvenile Justice and Outreach program.
-The highlights of Michael’s 15-year career at the Almansor Academy include serving as the Lead Program Coordinator, training and coaching staff in the Taking Charge® linguistic coaching philosophy, and training safety assessment/critical incident protocols.
-Michael has over 20 years of experience as a violence prevention educator.
-Michael finds Taking Charge® useful in his work with both students and parents in many areas: therapy sessions, parent/teacher conferences, family sessions, parent/student meetings, and more.
-He has learned that lasting change requires successfully partnering with others, and emphasizing the trust and commitment that the Taking Charge® approach requires.
+Michael received his B.A. in Art and Creative Writing in 1999, and his M.A. in Marriage and Family Counseling in 2006.
+Michael trained in private practice, and worked as a therapist at both Almansor Academy and the Mental Health department's Juvenile Justice and Outreach program.
+Michael currently works in the Mental Health Department providing community mental health.
+The highlights of Michael’s 19-year career at IRL include serving Almansor Academy as the Lead Program Coordinator, training and coaching staff in the Taking Charge® Linguistic Coaching philosophy, and training safety assessment/critical incident protocols.
+Michael also has over 26 years of experience as a violence prevention educator.
+Michael finds Taking Charge® useful in his work with both students and parents in many areas: therapy sessions, parent/student meetings, and more.
+He has learned that lasting change requires successfully partnering with others and emphasizing the trust and commitment that the Taking Charge® approach requires.

 Nicholas P. Pinto, M.A., PPS Director of Education